PL&B FOI E-news, Issue 27

 The ICO ruled that the disclosure of personal data relating to a third party would, in both cases, be unfair, regardless of the seniority of the individuals concerned.

-The decision notices can be found at:
+The decision notices can be found on the ICO website.

 For further details on the Privacy Laws & Business UK Newsletter, please click here.